DigitalHugManitees/DH_Topic_Workshop/README.md

 - [ ] What the what??
 - [ ] Where are my keys?
 ### process
-- [ ] How to get to Google Colab
+- [ ] How to get to Google Colab (or just use the links above)
-- [ ] The steps
-- [ ] open the notebook.
-Using one pdf at a time, move it to the newly created working directory in Colab Notebooks.
-- [ ] move pdf files to a google directory.
-- [ ] after running the entire notebook, move all those files to a new directory
-- [ ] repeat the process by moving a new pdf to the working directory
+- [ ] Use the website at the first link above - it provides clear, step by step instructions.

 ### dependencies
 - [ ] list all dependencies in order they need to be installed in Google Colab
 - [ ] what are dependencies?

 ### open license info
 - [ ] license type and what you can do with it

 ### sources/references
 - [ ] many are in the notebook.
 We can move them here to clean up the notebook.